18 Blogging Tools For Beginners

 Ahrefs is one of the most popular SEO tools for a blogger.
 Many people use this tool to check their competitor’s backlinks and find link opportunities for their blogs.
 Ahrefs boasts that it has the largest index of live backlinks on the Internet, and it’s true because you can easily find tons of valuable link opportunities with this tool.

 Another great thing about Ahrefs is that it tracks your brand mentions and alerts you whenever someone talks about your site, brand, or products.
-So if a blogger mentions your blog and you find it valuable, you can use it as a way to connect with the blogger and build relationships.
+So, if a blogger mentions your blog and you find it valuable, you can use it to connect with the blogger and build relationships.

 14. Link Whisper